florinpatrascu/micro_and_sinatra_showdown/README.md

 ### The results

-command used: `ab -n 8000 -kc 50 http://localhost:8080/index.html`, and these are the best out of five runs:
+command used: `ab -n 8000 -kc 50 http://localhost:8080/index.html`, and these are the best results out of five runs:

   ![results chart](results/out.png)